Please read this manual carefully before attempting installation

 11. Open tank valve.

-12. Allow water in tank to flush out post filter and run to drain until empty.
-Run 2 more complete batches to drain before using water
+12. Allow water in the tank to flush out the post filter and run to drain until empty.
+Run 2 more complete batches to drain before using the water.

 Membrane Replacement